 God’s glory was and is manifested.
-Today we have 200 students, 1 high school students, 1 university student, 4 new classrooms, two meals per day, school supplies, 8 teachers, microenterprises for mothers, a school orchard, legal assistance for birth certificates, eventual healthcare brigades and more.
+Today we have 200 students, 1 high school student, 1 university student, 4 new classrooms, two meals per day, school supplies, 8 teachers, microenterprises for mothers, a school orchard, legal assistance for birth certificates, eventual healthcare brigades, and more.

 This could only have happened by the GRACE of God.

 Eddy is currently in fifth grade, his brother Kevin is in third grade, his younger brother Aaron is in first grade, his niece Isis too, and his mother Gloria is our school cook.